vitos1k/pipelinetools/README.md

     This script is a port to 2.80 from this repository https://github.com/the3dadvantage/BlenderSurfaceFollow/blob/master/Surface%20Follow
     Before binding to surface you have to apply all transfroms
+# • select_gpu.py
+    Script to use with blender commandline arguments, to select proper GPU's to render with usually usage would be something like blender -b filename.blend -p select_gpu.py But before that, you should edit  highlighte line in the script, where you can choose which gpu's to enable: dev_list = [0,1,2]